michaelskyba/hisshi/specification.md

 ## Control flow
 Status: Planned

-To execute a series of commands only given a `0` exit code of a previous command one, you can use tab (spaces are unsupported) indentation.
+To execute a series of commands only given a `0` exit code of a previous one, you can use tab (spaces are unsupported) indentation.

 ```
 false